alexjhetherington/footnotesforthefuture/content/words/ballistic-zen-flow-discussion-1/index.md

 In this case there is a strong focus on paths that can be traversed in one direction.
 This leads to paths being repeated multiple times and increases the overall length of the level.

 There are also many paths that are adjacent to each other in literal forks.
 A player could exit one of these paths then do a U-turn to enter the adjacent path, but since this reduces flow it is not optimal in my eyes.
 I don't have enough testers to be sure but I suspect speedrunners would find the optimally short path, sacrificing their movement Flow to take these U-turns.
-Encouraging them not to do this is related to the problem I face in Hoverblade.
+Encouraging them not to do this is related to the problem I face in Ballistic Zen.

 Another from the very short list of games with Pathfinding Flow is the *Freestyle* approach to surfing.